 A normal spine is made up of hard bones (vertebrae) with soft cushioning (discs) between them.
 If you’re having back or neck pain and have tried other treatments, you and your doctor may want to be consider spinal fusion.
 Your surgeon will fuse together two of more vertebrae with the goal of stabilizing the spine and thus minimizing pain.
 While spinal fusion limits the movement of those bones, it can sometimes increase your mobility as your pain is alleviated.

 There are many potential reasons to consider spinal fusion, among them are fractured vertebrae, spinal curves, diseased discs, arthritis, and spondylolisthesis or vertebral slippage.
-There are two types of spinal fusion surgery depending on the location of your pain.
+There are three types of spinal fusion surgery depending on the location of your pain.
 Cervical Fusion is performed on the neck, Thoracic Fusion is performed on the chest and Lumbar Fusion is performed on the lower back.

 The fusion procedure is as follows: